morphed

 Prompt: "Portrait of a woman with freckles, close-up beauty shot, individual freckles visible across cheekbones and nose bridge, soft ring light, clean white background, skin care editorial style"

-What makes these work on NB2: The key phrase patterns are "each strand visible," "individual freckles visible," and "fine detail in sharp focus."
+What makes these work on NB2: The key phrase patterns are "each strand visible," "individual freckles visible," "every wrinkle and knuckle visible," and "fine detail in sharp focus."
 These explicit instructions push Nano Banana 2 to leverage its improved detail rendering rather than smoothing over subtle textures.
+At 4K resolution, the difference compared to the original Nano Banana is dramatic.

-For more portrait prompts, see our Nano Banana prompts for professional headshots guide — these work well with Nano Banana 2.
+For more portrait-specific prompts, see the Nano Banana prompts for professional headshots guide.

 Prompt: "Luxury perfume bottle with gold label showing brand name, on white marble countertop, soft diffused studio lighting from above, commercial product photography, sharp focus on label"